-Myakka River State Park near Sarasota is one of the oldest state parks, one of the biggest, and given what I experienced in early March, it may have the most alligators.
+Myakka River State Park near Sarasota is one of the oldest state parks, one of the biggest, and given what I experienced on an early March visit, it may have the most alligators.

 Whereas you are lucky to see a pair of pretty-in-pink roseate spoonbills in another park, at Myakka River State Park, kayakers can be treated to flocks of two dozen spoonbills, wading in a marsh next to wood storks and black-necked stilts.

 Here are 10 reasons to visit Myakka River State Park:

 - The Myakka River State Park canopy walkway takes you on a walk in the treetops.

 - Adventurers can head out on 39 miles of hiking trails.

 - There are excellent paved and unpaved biking trails.